Loving Others

 The apostle Paul attacked this imitation of Christian living.
 In 2 Corinthians, he says that “unlike so many, we do not peddle the Word of God.
 On the contrary, in Christ we speak before God with sincerity like men (and women) sent from God.”
 Paul is telling us to take off our masks.
 To stop trying to deceive others.
 To stop trying to cover up our sins.

 God can see through the masquerade that keeps us from walking openly with Him.
-It’s only when we open our hearts and allow Christ to make us the kind of people He wants us to be that we can stop pretending to be someone we’re not and truly let the world see Christ through us.
+Its only when we open our hearts and allow Christ to make us the kind of people He wants us to be that we can stop pretending to be someone were not and truly let the world see Christ through us.